MichaelCade/90DaysOfDevOps/Days/day11.md

 ![](Images/Day11_Go1.png)

-We also know that our challenge is 90 days at least for this challenge, but next maybe its 100 so we want to define a variable to help us here as well.
-However for the purpose of our program we want to define this as a constant.
+We also know that our challenge is 90 days at least for this challenge, but next, maybe it's 100 so we want to define a variable to help us here as well.
+However, for our program, we want to define this as a constant.
 Constants are like variables, except that their value cannot be changed within code (we can still create a new app later on down the line with this code and change this constant but this 90 will not change whilst we are running our application)

 Adding the `const` to our code and adding another line of code to print this.